turingschool/career-development-curriculum/module_one/storytelling_i.md

 Today, we'll do a deeper dive into our strengths, values, and social identities.

 #### Objectives
-*
+* Reflect on your social identities and values and how they inform your place in the tech industry
+* Understand how your experiences at Turing connect to others'
+* Begin to build your professional story by describing yourself as a software developer

 ### Activity #1: Social Identity Mapping
-*This activity comes from the Center for Creative Leadership*
+*This activity is adapted from the Center for Creative Leadership*

 Question to the group: When you think of the words "culture fit," what comes to mind?